-There was a Service Level Agreement (SLA) between EGI and EMI [R5], which – among others – defined communication channels and reaction times.
-According to that SLA, the Global Grid User Support (GGUS) Portal was accepted as the main channel for reporting and tracking issues.
-Reaction times were specified thus:
+There were Service Level Agreements (SLAs) between EGI and EMI [R5], and between EGI and IGE [R6], which – among others – defined communication channels and reaction times.
+According to those SLAs, the Global Grid User Support (GGUS) Portal was accepted as the main channel for reporting and tracking issues.
+Reaction times were specified in both SLAs thus: